bokesyo/bokesyo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.cuhk.edu.cn/en/about-us'>The Chinese University of Hong Kong, Shenzhen</a>.
-2001 Longxiang Boulevard, Longgang District, Shenzhen.

 profile:
   align: right